An annotated bibliography for comparative prime number theory: Notation related to complex analysis

 \subsection{Explicit formulas}

 As mentioned earlier, one of the defining characteristics of comparative prime number theory is the presence of an ``explicit formula''.
-There is no precise definition of that term, but typically they contain a sum over the (nontrivial) zeros of some $L$-function.
+There is no precise definition of that term, but typically an explicit formula contains a sum over the (nontrivial) zeros of some $L$-function.
 The prototypical example is the explicit formula

 for the Chebyshev function $\psi(x)$ modified at its jump discontinuities; the fact that this is an exact equality for all $x>1$ is one of the most beautiful statements in analytic number theory.

 Explicit formulas for prime-counting functions yield explicit formulas for their normalized error terms; for example, assuming the generalized Riemann hypothesis,